 - We believe the real problem of blindness and Deafblindness is not the lack of eyesight and/or hearing.
 The real problem is the lack of positive information about blindness and Deafblindness and the achievements of blind and Deafblind people.

-The objectives of the Camp Bowen Society for the Independence of the Blind and Deafblind are:
+The objectives of the Camp Bowen Society are: